 Preteen age has its own perks.
 This is the time when your baby is no longer a baby but still wants all of your attention, yet they feel like they know everything about the world.
 It is during this stage that they kind of know what they want but moms or dad’s opinion still matters.
-As Pastor Mark from Church of the Rock pointed out on his “Parenting on Purpose” sermon series, when kids are in the ages between 5 to 12 years old, parents enters the stage of being The Convincer in their kids’ lives.
+As Pastor Mark from Church of the Rock pointed out on his “Parenting on Purpose” sermon series, when kids are in the ages between 5 to 12 years old, parents enter the stage of being The Convincer in their kids’ lives.
 We can no longer command them what to do or what to desire for themselves.
 We can just convince them and let them decide for themselves.

 My now 9-year old son, Jem, has been convinced by me that he needs to complete his swimming lessons to be able to develop his swimming skills.
 He likes swimming but not a big fan of it.
-However, he understand that developing this skill could might actually saves his life and provides an opportunity for him to take lifeguard or swimming instructor jobs as summer jobs while taking university courses.
+However, he understands that developing this skill could actually save his life and provides an opportunity for him to take lifeguard or swimming instructor jobs as summer jobs while taking university courses.
 For me, it’s important to equip him with life’s skills that can provide him options for his future career.

 Did I say this is the stage where they know what they want?
 Yes, pre-teenagers do know exactly what they want and they become pretty persistent about it!

 Talking about what they want, Jem wanted the Lego Technic Rally Car and has been persistently asking about buying it for days.
 So here I am finding myself researching all about this Lego Technic Rally Car and all other options available in the market relevant to this new hype in the toy world designed for preteens.